bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 ------------------------------------------------------------------------

-Let’s use the dataset `athletes.csv` for an example of working with some of `tidyverse` tools.
+Let’s use the data set `athletes.csv` for an example of working with some of `tidyverse` tools.

-The dataset `athletes.csv` contains various details about the athletes who participated in the [2014 Winter Olympics in Sochi](https://en.wikipedia.org/wiki/2014_Winter_Olympics).
-Here we use the version of this dataset converted by [Dana Silver](https://www.danasilver.org/sochi/).
+The data set `athletes.csv` contains various details about the athletes who participated in the [2014 Winter Olympics in Sochi](https://en.wikipedia.org/wiki/2014_Winter_Olympics).
+Here we use the version of this data set converted by [Dana Silver](https://www.danasilver.org/sochi/).
 The data was originally retrieved in [JSON format](https://en.wikipedia.org/wiki/JSON) from Kimono Lab’s Sochi API on February 18, 2014.